tatsuyai713/Development-Container-for-ROS-2-on-M1-2-Mac/README.md

-# ROS 2 on ARM64 Mac via Docker
+# Development Container for ROS 2 on M1/2 Mac
  This docker file makes the container of ROS 2 Humble for M1 Mac (ARM64)

 ## How to use